Beneficiary designation: The step everyone should take to protect their loved ones

 Can I have multiple beneficiaries?

 There's no limit to the number of beneficiaries you can designate on an account.
-The assets in your account will be divided between the beneficiaries when you pass away.
+When you pass away, the assets in your account will be divided between the beneficiaries according to the percentages you designated.

 What's the difference between primary and contingent beneficiaries?